asupraja3/nlp-finance-forecast/README.md

-# Stock Sentiment & Prediction Pipeline
+# Automated MLOps Pipeline for Financial News Sentiment Analysis

 An automated, end-to-end data pipeline that uses financial news sentiment to inform a stock price prediction model.
 This project is orchestrated with Apache Airflow and runs entirely in a containerized Docker environment for consistency and scalability.